dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Simple List and Struct Creation

-DuckDB provides nested types to allow more flexible data structures than the purely relational model would allow, while retaining high performance.
+DataMiner provides nested types to allow more flexible data structures than the purely relational model would allow, while retaining high performance.
 To make them as easy as possible to use, creating a `LIST` (array) or a `STRUCT` (object) uses simpler syntax than other SQL systems.
 Data types are automatically inferred.

 ```sql
 SELECT